 \section{Introduction}

 The two-component model of the Milky Way disc, comprising a thick and a thin disc, has been a cornerstone of Galactic structure studies for decades \citep[see e.g.][]{juric_milky_2008, chang_information_2011, hayden_ambre_2017, kawata_milky_2026}.
-Such a model typically relies on fitting two exponential profiles to observed stellar density distributions, like \cite{gilmore_new_1983}, who observed stars in the direction of the Galactic south pole and found they needed two exponentials to fit their data, one with a scale height of 300 pc and one with a scale height of 1350 pc.
-These are now known as the thin and thick discs, respectively.
+Such a model typically relies on fitting two exponential profiles to observed stellar density distributions; \cite{gilmore_new_1983} observed stars in the direction of the Galactic south pole and found they needed two exponentials to fit their data, one with a scale height of 300\,pc and one with a scale height of 1350\,pc.
+They are now known as the thin and thick discs, respectively.

-The thick and the thin discs each have distinct structural, kinematic, and chemical characteristics.
+The thick and thin discs have distinct structural, kinematic, and chemical characteristics.
 The thick disc reaches higher above the Galactic plane and is less radially extended \citep{bensby_first_2011, bovy_spatial_2012}.
-Its stars are also older, have lower metallicities, and are enhanced in $\alpha$-elements compared to the thin disc stars \citep{fuhrmann_nearby_1998, bensby_elemental_2003, reddy_chemical_2003, katz_radial_2021}.
-Kinematically selected samples of thick-disc stars have a higher velocity dispersion and a greater asymmetric drift than thin-disc stars, which has been used to preferentially select stars from either disc \citep{fuhrmann_nearby_1998, gilmore_new_1983, bensby_elemental_2003, binney_galactic_2008}.
-In contrast, the thin disc's kinematics are colder with a lower velocity dispersion, and a rotational velocity close to the circular speed of the Milky Way \citep{casetti-dinescu_three-dimensional_2011}.
+It contains stars that are older, have lower metallicities, and are richer in $\alpha$-elements compared to the thin disc stars \citep{fuhrmann_nearby_1998, bensby_elemental_2003, reddy_chemical_2003, katz_radial_2021}.
+Kinematically selected samples of thick disc stars have a higher velocity dispersion and a larger asymmetric drift than thin disc stars \citep[e.g.][]{casetti-dinescu_three-dimensional_2011}, which has been used to preferentially select stars from either disc \citep{fuhrmann_nearby_1998, gilmore_new_1983, bensby_elemental_2003, binney_galactic_2008}.